ArthurPopko/arraysetmap/README.md

 npx cypress open
 ```
 In the Test Runner you will see the list of testing files.
 You may click any of them and execution
 tests within a single it would be started in a separate window.
-Pay attention that results recording
-and reports creation is not performed if you use the Test Runner.
-So, this option is mostly for
-development and issues investigation.
-For running all the scope you should better use other options.
+In the particular case it's the best way to see the test perfomance.
+Press F12 in your browser and choose "console" tab to see the console log.
 #### 3. Reporting

 ##### 3.1 Results are loaded into the Cypress Dashboard